ILIAS-eLearning/ILIAS/components/ILIAS/Component/docs/component-bootstrap-migration.md

 #### Restricted access on a programming level

-According to the interface segretacion principle, an object should only rely on methods it also really needs.
+According to the interface segregation principle, an object should only rely on methods it also really needs.
 In ILIAS most of the time an entire service is simply injected with all of its functionality for free.
-This is a bad habit and we as already explained inside the previous chapter that gives an overview of the current situation, we should be more catious when imlementing our DI.
+This is a bad habit; as already explained inside the chapter that gives an overview of the current situation, we should be more cautious when implementing our DI.
 Doing proper DI can already limit the set of available methods and narrow the used methods down to the actually used ones quite a bit.
-However, we noticed that many places could benefit from a segragation of their methods that mutate stuff and methods that only return some calculated result.
+However, we noticed that many places could benefit from a segregation of their methods that mutate stuff and methods that only return some calculated result.

 Doing so will allow us to restrict access to functionality on a programming level already.
 Assume we have the following object without any abstraction: